MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - If a rule is active, it affects real time production traffic.
 This means that all events of this type are evaluated against the rule.
 - If a rule is inactive, it does not affect production traffic.

-#### Draft rules

-When you create or modify rules, Fraud Protection automatically saves your work in progress with the status of *Draft*.

-- If you create a new rule which has never been published before, Fraud Protection automatically sets the rule status to *Draft only*.
-- If you make changes to a rule that has previously been published, your modifications are also saved in progress.
-Fraud Protection automatically sets the rule status as either *Active (with Draft)* or *Inactive (with Draft)*, depending on the status of the original published rule.

-Rules with draft status are accessible only to the author.
-If you want to share your rules with your team, you must publish them.

 #### Samples
 When you create or edit a rule, the **Sample** panel displays on the right side of the page.
 This panel has two sections: *payload sample* and *score sample*.

-- To view the sample variables you have used in your rule, click **Show used variables** at the top of the panel.
+- To view only the sample variables you have used in your rule, click **Show used variables** at the top of the panel.

-- To view all variables, click **Show all variables**.

 ##### Payload sample